by Frank Overton, 10.31.07

 Conceptually sweet spot training can be applied in a variety of ways.
 Here is my original favorite:

 Example 1: “Sweet Spot: __ hrs” I prescribe this “free form” workout for ultra motivated athletes with a kiloJoule target that’s based on previous data.
-Suffice it to say, this 0.5 to 3-4 hour workout is not popular.
+Suffice it to say, this 0.5 to 3-4 hour workout is not popular (because of the degree of difficulty).
 Most of the following examples below have originated from creative ways to sweet spot that’s easy on the “head”.
 In other words, not mentally taxing.
-After all this is the off-season and the of end season is a long long way away.

-The duration is dependent on the athlete, their training load, and their state of fatigue.
+The duration is dependent on the athlete, their training load, and their state of fatigue; Read How Much Sweet Spot to dive deeper.
 For example, I’ll prescribe more sweet spot following a block of rest than I would following a more difficult workout.

 Instructions: Go out and ride hard.
 Start off the ride just below your threshold wattage around 90 – 95% of your threshold power.
 Get after it and as you fatigue let your wattage fall between tempo wattages.
 Then after further fatigue sets in, high zone 2 finishes off the workout.
 Basically – get after it and accept the fatigue that comes with riding hard.
 You are also looking to achieve a lot of kiloJoules and a large TSS once the day is done.